grafana/mimir/docs/guides/glossary.md

 ### WAL

 The Write-Ahead Log (WAL) is an append only log stored on disk used by ingesters to recover their in-memory state after the process gets restarted, either after a clear shutdown or an abruptly termination.
-Despite the implementation is different, the WAL is supported both by Cortex chunks and blocks storage engines.
+The WAL is supported by blocks storage engines.

-For more information, please refer to:
+For more information, see [Ingesters with WAL](../blocks-storage/_index.md#the-write-path).

-- [Ingesters with WAL](../chunks-storage/ingesters-with-wal.md) when running **chunks storage**.
-- [Ingesters with WAL](../blocks-storage/_index.md#the-write-path) when running **blocks storage**.